Wolf3s/xbmc4xbox-python/python/Doc/library/select.rst

    This is a straightforward interface to the Unix :c:func:`select` system call.
-   The first three arguments are sequences of 'waitable objects': either integers representing file descriptors or objects with a parameterless method named :meth:`~io.IOBase.fileno` returning such an integer:
+   The first three arguments are sequences of 'waitable objects': either integers representing file descriptors or objects with a parameterless method named :meth:`fileno` returning such an integer:

    * *rlist*: wait until ready for reading
    * *wlist*: wait until ready for writing